jachiang/jachiang.github.io/index.markdown

 I am interested in Privacy-Enhancing Technologies and Cryptographic Protocols for all domains.

 During my PhD, I studied a class of smart contract applications called Decentralized Finance and characterized their economic security properties with formal verification techniques, identifying (front-running) vulnerabilities due to a lack of privacy.
-In response, my collaborators and I deployed advanced cryptography to design novel protocols which deliver input fairness in the permissionless setting and general, privacy-preserving smart contracts in the presence of static committees.
+In response, my collaborators and I deployed advanced cryptography to design novel protocols which deliver input fairness in the permissionless setting and differentially private smart contracts enabled by secure multi-party computation (MPC).

 # Academic Service